Music Library & Special Collections

 COLLECTIONS IN THE JOHN JACOB NILES CENTER FOR AMERICAN MUSIC

-The Niles Collection documents this career through 65.7 cubic feet of correspondence, diaries, musical and literary manuscripts, photographs, sound recordings, and other materials written or collected by John Jacob Niles.
-Niles’s compositional output is manifest in thirteen cubic feet of manuscript and published versions of Niles choral works, instrumental pieces, orchestral oratorios, song arrangements, and other musical compositions.
-Niles’s collecting activity is represented by diaries and field notebooks that Niles used to record folk songs, his World War I scrapbooks, autobiographical notes and drafts, original plays, radio scripts, and manuscripts of his published books.
+The Niles Collection documents the life and career of John Jacob Niles through 65.7 cubic feet of correspondence, diaries, musical and literary manuscripts, photographs, sound recordings, and other materials written or collected by Niles.
+His compositional output is manifest in thirteen cubic feet of manuscript and published versions of Niles choral works, instrumental pieces, orchestral oratorios, song arrangements, and other musical compositions.
+Niles’s collecting activity is represented by diaries and field notebooks that he used to record folk songs, his World War I scrapbooks, autobiographical notes and drafts, original plays, radio scripts, and manuscripts of his published books.
 There are approximately 164 tapes of Niles performances as well as film and videotapes of three documentaries about his career.
 There are also material artifacts, including four doors, a table, chairs and dulcimers that were fashioned by Niles.

 Glenn C. Wilcox Collection